Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/prereqs_overview/preinstall_win.md

 ---
-title: "Windows- specific prerequisites "
+title: "Windows-specific prerequisites "
-linkTitle: "Windows- specific prerequisites"
+linkTitle: "Windows-specific prerequisites"
 weight: 170
---- The following are tasks to perform or issues to address before installing Transfer CFT.
+---The following are tasks to perform or issues to address before installing Transfer CFT.

 ## Windows requirements

-The Windows installation directory must not contain any sub- folders or files that are owned by another user.
+The Windows installation directory must not contain any sub-folders or files that are owned by another user.

 ## Hardware and software requirements